 Starting from a.y.
 2018-2019 we will accept for university enrolment only Italian language proficiency certificates issued within the CLIQ (Italian Language Quality Certification) quality system frame, which brings together the current Certifying Bodies (Università per Stranieri di Perugia, Università per Stranieri di Siena, Università Roma Tre and Società Dante Alighieri) also in agreement with the Italian Cultural Institutes or other subjects.

-Students planning to attend the ten-month long Italian language course must submit the pre-enrolment application to the Italian Embassy or Consulate in their home country by August 27th, 2018.
+Students planning to attend the ten-month long Italian language course must submit the pre-enrolment application to the Italian Embassy or Consulate in their home country.
 On the application form they must select both the language course school and the University they wish to attend at the end of the language course.
 In addition, if you do not hold a university degree, for Declaration of Equal Value to be issued your Gao Kao score must be at least 400/750 (only for Marco Polo’s students).

 The preventive evaluation does not constitute formal admission to the chosen course but is a useful tool for students in choosing a more coherent course to his / her educational background.